 Hierarchical to: FAU_STG.3.
-Dependencies: FAU_STG.1 Protected audit trail storage FAU_STG.4.1: The TSF shall overwrite the oldest stored audit records and [generate an email warning at 90%] if the audit trail is full.
+Dependencies: FAU_STG.1 Protected audit trail storage FAU_STG.4.1: The TSF shall overwrite the oldest stored audit records and [no other actions to be taken] if the audit trail is full.

 6.3.2.
 Class FCO: Communication